collective-soundworks/collective-soundworks.github.io/tutorials/getting-started.md

 ```

 :::tip
 The `dev` command (quite wisely) starts the server in development mode.
-This means the application will be bundled and the server restarted each time a source file is saved (which is expected to be confortable and time saving when developping an application).
+This means the application will be bundled and the server restarted each time a source file is saved (which is expected to be comfortable and time saving when developing an application).
 :::

 Open the `src/server/index.js` file and add the following lines at the end of the file: